ronvoluted/darktide-mods/Audio/README.md

 ```

 ### Unsilencing sounds
 Silencing in the above manner can be reversed.
-Use the same function signature with `Audio.unsilence_sounds()` to unsilence them.
-Note that this will not override a return of `false` from the `Audio.hook_sound()` callback.
+Use the same function signature with `unsilence_sounds()` to unsilence them.
+Note that this will not override a return of `false` from the `hook_sound()` callback.

 ### Checking silenced sounds